-When most people think about New Orleans homes, they imagine outdoor spaces -- cast iron railings and lush, private courtyards.
-And those are absolutely magnificent.
-But, New Orleans interiors are pretty special too.
+When people think about New Orleans homes, most imagine outdoor spaces with cast-iron railings and lush, private courtyards.
+Those elements are magnificent, but, New Orleans interiors are pretty special too.

 01 of 11

 If you don't have that French Quarter balcony with the cast iron railings, you can still enjoy decorative ironwork.
 Hang a gate or fence section on the wall as art or use it as a headboard.
 Top a three-sided balcony piece with glass or marble to make a console table.